 I love sushi, sashimi, and oysters on the half shell.
 I apparently am uneducated (ignorant) when it comes to the health risks associated with eating raw seafood.
 I read in an article that a person could contract hepatitis A and worms.
 Is hepatitis A something that is "curable"?
 Are ANY of the diseases/problems associated with eating raw fish NOT "curable?"

-The hepatitis A virus can be found in some raw shellfish, but it is not common in other seafood.
-Hepatitis A, unlike types B and C, does not cause long-term or chronic illness.
-Hepatitis A causes inflammation of the liver and interferes with liver function.
-Mild cases require no treatment.
-Once the infected individual heals, s/he will then have immunity for life.
+As you mention, the hepatitis A virus can be found in some raw shellfish, but it isn’t common in other seafood.
+Hepatitis A, unlike other types such as hepatitis B and hepatitis C, doesn’t cause long-term or chronic illness.
+Hepatitis A is killed by heat, so it’s not a concern for those enjoying cooked shellfish dishes.
+It’s incubation period (the time it takes from eating the food until beginning to exhibit symptoms) ranges from 15 to 50 days.
+This virus causes inflammation of the liver and interferes with liver function.
 Symptoms of hepatitis A can include:

 - Loss of appetite